estebanlagord/Timeline/README.md

 * Quick summary

-This is a simple Android application to show a user's Facebook timeline.
+**Timeline** is a simple Android application to show a user's Facebook timeline.
 It works on Android 4.1+

 * Version